 This term in science we are going to be learning about classification.
 We are going to learn about the Linnaean system of classification and use this to create classification routes for a range of animals.
 After that we are going to create our own classification systems for leaves we collect on Purdown and sweets!
 Finally, we are going to look at microorganisms and investigate what factors cause microorganisms to grow.

 In French, we will be learning to talk about where we live, the homes we live in and the rooms within our homes.

 In RE we will build upon children’s prior knowledge of Islam to further understand practices and celebrations.

 This term we are thinking about Outdoor Adventurous Activities in PE, using our Forest School sessions as our PE.
 We will alternate between Purdown and the school orchard.

 - Please ensure that you have a reading book in school

-- Homework books should be returned every Wednesday, ready for homework to be given on a Friday
+- Homework will continue to be put on Google Classroom but paper copies will still be available.
+Homework should be returned every Wednesday, ready for homework to be given on a Friday

 - Spellings will be sent home on Monday and tested on Friday – please help your child to learn their spellings.

 - PE will be Forest School on Tuesdays and will be inside as often as possible.
 Please ensure your child comes into school in their Forest School clothes.
 Children will need to wear appropriate clothing for this every Tuesday which includes a long sleeved top, long trousers (not jeans), suitable footwear and a coat.